raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 Where I figured as the comments say " could possibly be updated in the future. " Where I had to change Category into Product and the error ws solved!

+I ran the projec to check and see if it was working, when I made a confirmation that it was I stopped.

+Will come back for Part 5!!